Bri4nong28/Minecraft/README.md

-Do not copy all my files, but you can download
+Do not copy all my files, but you can use raw code for mod.